 Our Infectious Media ‘Pathways’ series of interviews aims to highlight working life in the Business, as well as the the career options available to our staff.
-Here, Marie Turk, Senior Account Manager at our Singapore office, talks to us about what it is like to be one of our first Singapore employees, and how she has found her first six months at Infectious Media.
+Here, Sabah Uddin, Senior Data Engineer at our London office, talks to us about his career journey and what it is like to work for Infectious Media.

 What did you do before you began working for Infectious Media?

 Before Infectious Media I worked at Jellyfish as a Data Engineer, this was the first company I joined after graduation.
 Initially I had joined the Analytics team but after a short while I decided it was not for me as I was hoping to utilise my technical skills which I had learned during my computer science degree.
 I worked at Jellyfish for 2 years and during my time there I worked on a variety of technical projects for internal and external clients/teams.

 What should new joiners expect when they start at IM?